 The command will download the test image, if not found locally, run it in a container, print a “Hello from Docker” message, and exit.

 Congratulations!
 You have successfully installed Docker.
-Thanks for using this tutorial for installing Docker on Ubuntu 20.04 LTS (Focal Fossa) system.
-For additional help or useful information, we recommend you to check the official Docker website.
+Thanks for using this tutorial for installing the Docker container on Ubuntu 20.04 LTS (Focal Fossa) system.
+For additional help or useful information, we recommend you check the official Docker website.